pltrinh1122/mcu/VIBE_CODING.md

 - Enforce exclusivity for now; consider per-stream concurrency later.
 - Keep orchestration on backlog; keep evidence on items.
 - Use advisory validator checks (exclusivity, acyclic depends_on, precondition sanity).
+ - Index hygiene: annotate original entries with "(superseded by: ...)" when items are split/merged/bundled; link successor items with relative paths under `ITEMS/`.

 ### **When Timestamping Documents**